Chimera32/Mac/README.md

 ## Credits

 Please check out the [CREDITS](CREDITS.md)!
-This app wouldn't be possible without the hard work of [Christian Bauer](https://www.cebix.net/) and [James Friend](https://jamesfriend.com.au/), who did everything that seems like computing magic here.
+This app wouldn't be possible without the hard work of [Christian Bauer](https://www.cebix.net/) and [Chimera32](https://github.com/Chimera32), who did everything that seems like computing magic here.

 ## License

 This project is provided for educational purposes only.
-It is not affiliated with and has not been approved by Apple.
+It is not affiliated with and has not been approved by Apple (And Also You Lmao Nigger